 Key SaaS Metrics - View some of the key metrics commonly used to measure performance of a SaaS business - with no additional complex calculations.
 With the information already provided in the SaaS financial model, we can calculate some of the metrics which are key to track for SaaS businesses.
 Values such as annual recurring revenue (ARR), the life-time value of a customer (LTV) and customer acquisition costs (CAC) are all common indicators for the performance of a SaaS business.

 Modelling with Blox is fast and fun!
 You can create a plan in 5 minutes by following the simple guided steps:

 - Select your planning timescales

-- Work through each block one by one, entering some simple input values
+- Work through each block one-by-one, entering some simple input values

-- View some of key analysis for each individual block through an interactive insights page, and adjust your inputs to see different scenarios
+- View some key analysis for each individual block through an interactive insights page, and adjust your inputs to see different scenarios

 - View the summary blocks such as the Income Statement and Cashflow to get the high level overview of the future performance of your business

 - Save your model and share it with others!

 When should you be modelling your business?

 The Financial Model for growth SaaS businesses should evolve with your business, although it can be particularly important for when you are going for fundraising, or budgeting for the year - keeping an accurate and up to date financial model is good practice for any business.